varvet/godmin/README.md

 ## Views

-It is easy to override view templates and partials in Godmin, both globally and per resource.
+It's easy to override view templates and partials in Godmin, both globally and per resource.
 All you have to do is place a file with an identical name in your `app/views` directory.
 For instance, to override the `godmin/resource/index.html.erb` template for all resources, place a file under `app/views/resource/index.html.erb`.
 If you only wish to override it for articles, place it instead under `app/views/articles/index.html.erb`.

 If you wish to customize the content of a table column, you can place a partial under `app/views/{resource}/columns/{column_name}.html.erb`, e.g. `app/views/articles/columns/_title.html.erb`.
 The resource is available to the partial through the `resource` variable.